United States men's national rugby league team

-The United States national rugby league team represents the United States in international rugby league football competitions.
+The United States national rugby league team represents the United States in international rugby league competitions.
 The team is managed by the USA Rugby League (USARL).

 The United States competed with little success in some international games during the 1950s, but did not return to consistent competition until 1987.
-With the establishment of the American National Rugby League (AMNRL) in 1997, the team began to participate in more regular international competition, reaching the quarterfinals of the 2013 Rugby League World Cup.
-In 2014, the USARL became the national governing body for rugby league in the U.S.
+Following the establishment of the American National Rugby League (AMNRL) in 1997, the team began to participate in more regular international competition.
+They reached the quarterfinals of the 2013 Rugby League World Cup.
+In 2014, the USARL became the national governing body for rugby league in the United States.

 History

 Early years

-One of the earliest attempts to introduce rugby league to the United States was in 1953, when wrestling promoter, Mike Dimitro was asked to organize a tour of Australasia by an American rugby league team.
+One of the earliest attempts to introduce rugby league to the United States was in 1953, when wrestling promoter, Mike Dimitro was asked to organize an American rugby league tour of Australia and New Zealand.

 The team, known as the American All-Stars, was given a huge schedule that included 26 matches against Australian and New Zealand sides.
 None of the 22 American players had played rugby league before the tour, and they presented themselves in American football-like attire early on in the tournament.
 The team won six games and tied two.

-Their second match of the tour, against a Sydney side, drew a crowd of 65,453 at the Sydney Cricket Ground.
-After a consistent lack of competition, crowds were good, but never reached the great height that the match at the SCG did.
+Their second match of the tour, a 52–25 loss to a Sydney side, drew a crowd of 65,453 at the Sydney Cricket Ground.
+Three days later a crowd of 32,554 at the SCG watched New South Wales defeat the Americans 62–41.
+After a consistent lack of competition, crowds were reasonable, but never reached the great height that the match at the SCG did.

-The tour did not in turn bring any benefits to American rugby league.
-However, Mike Dimitro did not give up; he was able to organise two exhibitions against Australia and New Zealand in California that did not turn out to be a big success.
+The tour did not result in any meaningful growth for American rugby league.
+However, Mike Dimitro did not give up; he was able to organize two exhibitions against Australia and New Zealand in California that did not turn out to be a big success.

 1987–1999: Revival

-In 1987, the United States played their first international game since 1954 against Canada and built upon this by competing in the World Sevens tournaments between 1997 and 2002.
+In an attempt boost rugby league's popularity in America, a 1987 State of Origin series match was held in the Long Beach, California.
+The Blues won 30–18 in front of 12,349 at Veterans Memorial Stadium.
+That same year the United States played their first international game since 1954 against Canada.
+The also competed as the USA Patriots in the Rugby League World Sevens tournaments between 1992 and 1997.

-In 1997, Super League America, who organised the national team, were dissolved and replaced by the American National Rugby League in 2001.
-The United States Tomahawks warmed up for the 2000 Emerging Nations World Cup with a three-match trip to New South Wales, Australia.
-On Friday August 11, they took on Forster XIII, drawn from Forster’s two clubs, the Hawks and the Dragons.
+In 1997 Super League America formed to organize a national team, establish an amateur domestic competition, and build the sport in the United States.
+The organization was initially established by Rupert Murdoch's News Corporation in an attempt to spread rugby league to the United States.
+The United States Tomahawks warmed up for the 2000 Rugby League Emerging Nations Tournament with a three-match tour of New South Wales, Australia.
+On Friday August 11, they took on Forster XIII, drawn from Forster's two clubs, the Hawks and the Dragons.
 The Americans were defeated 32–12.
 They also played the South Sydney Rabbitohs at the old Redfern Oval during Souths' appeal to return to the Australian NRL.